ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Introduction

 IP addresses are personally identifiable information requiring protection, yet common anonymization approaches have fundamental limitations.
 Truncation (zeroing parts of addresses) irreversibly destroys data while providing unpredictable privacy levels - a /24 mask may hide one user or thousands depending on network allocation.
-Hashing produces non-reversible outputs unsuitable for operational tasks like abuse investigation.
+Hashing produces non-reversible outputs unsuitable for operational tasks such as abuse investigation.
 Ad-hoc encryption schemes often lack rigorous security analysis and cannot interoperate between systems.

 This document addresses these deficiencies by specifying secure, efficient, and interoperable methods for IP address encryption and obfuscation.
 The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information through cryptographically sound techniques.